Reading-eScience-Centre/leaflet-coverage/README.md

 # leaflet-coverage [![Build Status](https://travis-ci.org/Reading-eScience-Centre/leaflet-coverage.svg?branch=master)](https://travis-ci.org/Reading-eScience-Centre/leaflet-coverage)

-A [Leaflet](http://leafletjs.com/) plugin for visualizing [coverages](https://en.wikipedia.org/wiki/Coverage_data) (numerical or categorical data varying in space and time) with the help of the [JavaScript Coverage API](https://github.com/Reading-eScience-Centre/coverage-jsapi).
-Currently, it supports the domain types defined within [CoverageJSON](https://github.com/Reading-eScience-Centre/coveragejson).
+A [Leaflet](http://leafletjs.com/) plugin for visualizing [coverage data](https://en.wikipedia.org/wiki/Coverage_data) (numerical or categorical data varying in space and time) with the help of the [JavaScript Coverage Data API](https://github.com/Reading-eScience-Centre/coverage-jsapi).
+Currently, it supports most domain profiles defined within [CoverageJSON](https://github.com/Reading-eScience-Centre/coveragejson):
+Grid, Point, Trajectory, VerticalProfile, MultiPolygon.
+Additionally, it supports the collection profiles PointCollection and VerticalProfileCollection for convenient handling of such coverage collections.

 Note that to *load* a coverage you have to use another library, depending on which formats you want to support.
 The only currently known coverage loader that can be used is the [covjson-reader](https://github.com/Reading-eScience-Centre/covjson-reader) for the [CoverageJSON](https://github.com/Reading-eScience-Centre/coveragejson) format.

-NOTE: This plugin is in active development, does not support all CoverageJSON domain types, contains bugs, and will change.
+NOTE: This plugin is in active development, does not support all CoverageJSON domain profiles, contains bugs, and will change.

 [API docs](https://doc.esdoc.org/github.com/reading-escience-centre/leaflet-coverage/)

 ## Example

-### Default coverage visualization

 ```js
 var map = L.map('map')